ukaea/imas_mapping_workshop/introduction_presentation.md

 ## Background (IMAS-UDA)

 - UDA has been used for several years to provide mapped data access in IMAS
-- Previous efforts have used existing work (EXP2ITM) and relied on somewhat shaky infrastructure stacks to enable this
+- Previous efforts have built upon existing work (EXP2ITM) and relied on somewhat shaky infrastructure stacks to enable this
 - With release of AL5 and introduction of IMAS URIs UDA can now be used to read IMAS data files remotely
 - Building on the improved UDA backend and plugins for AL5 the JSON mapping plugin is designed to provide a better way to write and manage the mappings for multiple machines